WROtecnomelens/WRO-CEDES2026/README.md

 3 ultrasonic sensors → Used to detect obstacles and measure the distance between the vehicle and surrounding objects to avoid collisions.

-2 DC motors → Responsible for the traction and movement of the vehicle by rotating the wheels.
+2 DC motors → Responsible for the traction and movement of the vehicle by rotating the wheels.→JGA25-371

-DC motor driver → Acts as an interface between the Arduino and the DC motors, converting electrical signals into instructions that control motor speed and direction.
+DC motor driver → Acts as an interface between the Arduino and the DC motors, converting electrical signals into instructions that control motor speed and direction.→TB66FNG

 2 9V batteries → Provide the necessary power supply for the electronic components and motors.One is connected directly to the arduino and the other to the motor driver

-2 servo motors → One is used to control the steering direction of the vehicle, while the other supports and adjusts the position of the HuskyLens for better vision and tracking.
+2 servo motors → One is used to control the steering direction of the vehicle, while the other supports and adjusts the position of the HuskyLens for better vision and tracking.→sm s23009s and

 Structure and materials